JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-15-GSODailyMeasurements.md

 - All lights are on; if one is turned off, unplug it, wait one minute and plug it back in.
 - All chiller tubing is properly placed in ambient tanks (i.e., not falling out) and one of the pumps in the ambient tank is connected to the tubing.
 - All equipment is plugged in, either to the outlets on the back of the tanks, the outlets against the back wall, or the Apex system.
+	- If a row or rows of tanks have no light, that means the breaker for that wall outlet tripped.
+To turn it back on, go to the small gray boxes labelled C and D directly outside the lab door to the left.
+These are the circuit breakers for all the outlets in our room.
+Open box C (key is on top of one of the boxes).
+If one of the switches has a red rectangle next to it, this means that this circuit has tripped.
+To turn it back on, flip the switch off and then back on.
+Check to make sure everything has come back on in the tanks.
+Write down the circuits that tripped (the number next to the switches in the box) and the time, and let Ed know.

 2.**Check the Apex Fusion app** on your phone or computer.
 Make sure these data match the desired conditions in each tank.